davidbonnet/astring/README.md

 ### Example

-As in the previous example, we use [Acorn](https://github.com/marijnh/acorn) to get the JSON-formatted AST.
-This command pipes the AST output by acorn to astring in order to obtain the formatted JavaScript code:
+As in the previous example, these examples use [Acorn](https://github.com/marijnh/acorn) to get the JSON-formatted AST.
+This command pipes the AST output by Acorn from a `script.js` file to Astring and writes the formatted JavaScript code into a `result.js` file:

 ```bash
 acorn --ecma6 script.js | astring --indent "  " > result.js